-Table 5 shows the distributions of the impacts of adopting MT on yield and crop income across farm size and value of household asset quartiles among adopters.
+Table (5) shows the distributions of the impacts of adopting MT on yield and crop income across farm size and value of household asset quartiles among adopters.
 I stratified the ATTs by farm size and asset value quartiles in an attempt to isolate the heterogeneity in impacts.

-Table 5 shows that adopting MT had statistically significant beneficial effects on yield only in the first (with small farms) and fourth (large farm) quartiles of the farm size distribution.
-I did not find any other significant effects by farm size and asset holding quartiles (Table 5).
+In line with the main results in Table (4), Table (5) shows that adopting MT had statistically significant beneficial effects on yield only in the first and fourth quartiles of the farm size distribution.
+We do not find any other significant effects by farm size and asset holding quartiles (Table 5).